golovewkin/react-materialUI-firebase-starter/README.md

    3. Setup firestore rules --current
 5. Change title in index.html and favicons
 6. Change name in package.json
-7. Get a captcha token form Google and put it to the env
+7. Get a server config from firebase (Project settings -> server config)
-8. npm i
+8. Put your credential to /config/config.json considering config.example.json as an example
 9. run script to create an admin
 10. npm start
 11. Log in as an admin and create a user